 Online micro jobs are kind of like the modernized version of real-life odd jobs here and there.
 Decades ago, these odd jobs usually consisted of mowing someone else’s lawn, pet-sitting your neighbors’ dogs, or making package deliveries in your local town every weekend.
 Thanks to the world wide web though, micro jobs now refer to small tasks online that provide compensation every time you complete one.

 One of the best examples of an online micro job is answering online surveys.
-All you have to do is to complete various surveys and you’ll receive a certain amount depending on the length and complexity of the questionnaires.
-Aside from online surveys, you can also do other micro jobs such as data-entry, watching videos, and playing test games, among other small services.
+All you have to do is to complete various surveys.
+You’ll then receive a certain amount depending on the length and complexity of the questionnaires.
+Aside from online surveys, you can also do other micro-jobs.
+For example, data-entry, watching videos, and playing test games, among other small services.

 You don’t even have to do online micro jobs full time to turn it into a lucrative career.
 Many people do this in this free time and receive a decent amount of extra income that they can use to supplement their daytime jobs.
 The best thing about it is that you need absolutely zero experience to get started.
 All you need is your phone or laptop, a stable internet connection, and a whole load of patience to do plenty of tedious, time-consuming tasks.